aikonbrasil/CarND-Vehicle-Detection/writeup_template.md

 #### 1. Explain how (and identify where in your code) you extracted HOG features from the training images.

-The code for this step is contained in the first code cell of the IPython notebook called project_solution inside the section called `Histogram of Oriented Gradients `(or the customized version of HOG in lines 54 through 55 of the file called `script.py`).
+The code for this step is contained in the first code cell of the IPython notebook called `project_solution.ipynb` inside the section called `Histogram of Oriented Gradients `(or the customized version of HOG in lines 54 through 55 of the file called `script.py`).
 I have re-used the class code with the function `extract_features(DATA_SET) `.

 I started by reading in all the `vehicle` and `non-vehicle` images.
 Here is an example of one of each of the `vehicle` and `non-vehicle` classes: